What’s the purpose of health IT?

 1. Is the tool the right one for the job?

-From there he lays out a few criteria which he thinks should be driving IT development.
+From there he lays out criteria he thinks should be driving IT development.
 Following are a few excerpts:

 There’s more, including an oft-heard plug for “ease of use,” but we’ll let you read the piece in its entirety.